purukaushik/RecommenderCrossValidated/idea_extended.md

 How can we get a self-motivated learner to discover topics through visual and  textual recommendations?

-How can we leverage the contribution patterns over different topics of study on an online discussion board like stackoverflow to enable learners to discover topics of interest?
+How can we leverage the contribution patterns over different topics of study on an online discussion board like stackexchange to enable learners to discover topics of interest?

 # Methodology